 In 2011, he went on to land his first ‘proper’ marketing job as a marketing consultant for ASUS, before going on to work full-time for the company.
 In a four-year spell, he led a number of marketing initiatives across the business and ended up as Head of Global Technical Marketing, leading hugely successful global launches including Nexus 7, ZenBook, ZenFone and ZenWatch, which generated a combined $15bn in revenue.
-He is currently Head of Product Marketing at UK2 Group, where he leads all aspects of marketing for 100TB.com, VPS.net and VI.net.
+In a two and a half year period serving as Head of Product Marketing and then Marketing Director at UK2 Group, annual revenues more than trebled.

 He is now laying the foundations for his ground-up marketing agency, Stratomic, which helps businesses to focus on understanding their ideal customer and developing digital-native experiences that delight customers and increase lifetime value.